SystemsApproach/sdn/onos.rst

 A refactoring of ONOS to more closely adhere to a microservice architecture is also underway.
 The new version, called µONOS, leverages ONOS’s existing modularity, but packages and scales different subsystems independently.
-This includes encapsulating Atomix in its own microservice, as well as running each control application and southbound adaptor as a separate microservice.
-It also means partitioning the core into distinct microservices corresponding to Topology Management (exporting a Network Graph API), Control Management (exporting a P4Runtime API), Configuration Management (exporting a gNMI API), and Operations Management (exporting a gNOI API).
+Although in principle each ONOS service introduced in this chapter could be packaged as an independent microservice, doing so is much too fine-grain to be practical.
+Instead, µONOS adopts the following approach.
+First, it encapsulates Atomix in its own microservice.
+Second, it runs each each control application and southbound adaptor as a separate microservice.
+Third, it partitions the core into four distinct
+microservices: (1) a *Topology Management* microservice that exports a Network Graph API; (2) a *Control Management* microservice that exports a P4Runtime API; (3) a *Configuration Management* microservice that exports a gNMI API; and (4) an *Operations Management* microservice that exports a gNOI API.